Learning how to understand food labeling claims is so important for avoiding the marketing traps brands like to put on their products!

 Can you trust food labels?

-You can’t trust what’s on the front.
-It’s really important to look at the ingredient list and cross check things with the numbers per serving.
+Overall, throw caution to what's on the front of a food package.
+It's really important to look at the ingredient list and cross check things with the numbers per serving.

 You need to know other names for things, especially when it comes to sugar, fat and sodium.